 There are many pros to maintaining a social media page in addition to an independent business website.
 For starters, a social media page plugs your business directly into a pre-existing audience.
 While this doesn’t automatically generate traffic to your business or brand, it does mean that it is easier to target and to attract new audiences.
 Social Media Pages also tend to rank well when searching for a particular business or type of business.
-The extra ranking via another website may give your business a few extra search results that can direct back into your primary website.
-Social Media pages also provide a unique access to advertising that may not be at your disposal via a traditional website.
+The extra ranking via another website may give your business extra search results that can direct back into your primary website.
+Social Media pages also provide unique access to advertising that may not be at your disposal via a traditional website.
 Social Media outlines come preset with tools that can help jumpstart a new business or rekindle an existing one.

 Benefits of Social Media

 Along with the general pros of maintaining a social media presence for your business in addition to an independent website, there many benefits that work in tandem with your independent website and your business as a whole.
 Social Media Outlets can serve as a great place to increase web traffic by directing users to your site, to engage with potential and current customers or clients, and to establish and maintain your business’ brand identity.
-It is crucial to understand each of these benefits and to take be intentional about them when building your social media presence.
-Make sure that your profile or page is consistent and watch the benefits reap great reward.
+It is crucial to understand each of these benefits and to be intentional about them when building your social media presence.
+Make sure that your profile or page is consistent and watch the benefits reap great rewards.